slacksec/golang-devops-stuff/website/source/docs/commands/members.html.markdown

 layout: "docs"
 page_title: "Commands: Members"
 sidebar_current: "docs-commands-members"
+description: |-
+  The `serf members` command outputs the current list of members that a Serf agent knows about, along with their state.
+The state of a node can only be alive, left or failed.
 ---

 # Serf Members

 Command: `serf members`

-The members command outputs the current list of members that a Serf agent knows about, along with their state.
+The `serf members` command outputs the current list of members that a Serf agent knows about, along with their state.
 The state of a node can only be "alive", "left" or "failed".